hanspr/mi-ide/README.md

 Mi-ide has a built-in help system which you can access by pressing `Alt-?` or `Ctrl-E` and typing `help`.

-You will also find more detiled information on the [Wiki pages](https://github.com/hanspr/mi-ide/wiki)
+You will also find more detiled information on the [mi-ide Resources Wiki pages](https://github.com/hanspr/mi-sources/wiki)

 # Plugin

 The plugin system has been modified in this version, you should be able to run any plugin you develop for micro editor, by doing some minor adjustments.

-Please visit the [developers page](https://github.com/hanspr/mi-ide/wiki) with full instructions and videos about the plugin framework
+Please visit the [developers page](https://github.com/hanspr/mi-sources/wiki/plugins) with full instructions and videos about the plugin framework

 # Contributing